bglebrun/snippets/readme.md

 # snippets
-This is just a repo of some general snippets.
+This is just a repo of some general snippets and commonly used code.

 Since these are general use and standard programmers toolbox , you are allowed to use them for non academic purposes and there